SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 **Video: Primary Footage - Talking head - [0:38 - 3:05](https://youtu.be/mQyzt4CV_Jw?t=38)**

-Feedback example: "At the 2:22, can we hold on primary footage of Adam a little bit longer?"
+Feedback example: "2:22, can we hold on primary footage of Adam a little bit longer?"

 ### 2. Overlay